 What makes a successful job description?
 There are 5 key components of a job description that should always be included: company summary, job description, responsibilities, requirements, and benefits.
 Below is a job description outline for reference and prompts to help you write yours.

 I see a lot of job descriptions in the creative industry that make me cringe.
 Job descriptions that talk about being best friends, snuggling with puppies, working in pajamas, and eating pizza.
 Just DON’T!

 The job description you create sets the tone for your company culture and standard for work performance.
 Set yourself and your team members up for success by writing a thorough and professional job description.

 What is your company about?
 What does your company value?
 What is your mission?
 Sharing this information provides insight into the company culture so you attract candidates with similar values who believe in your mission.

 Describe the characteristics of the ideal candidate and a summary of their role.
 What type of candidate will best excel in this role?

 What will the candidate be responsible for should they be hired?
 This list is NOT all-inclusive but should give a general overview of their primary responsibilities.
 This list allows candidates to know if this position is a good fit for them.
 Are the tasks listed here something they can and want to excel at?
-You want to set the future candidate up for success so be thorough here.
+You want to set the future team members up for success so be detailed.